viper12590/CG2020/Weekly Workbooks/01 Introduction and Orientation/README.md

 - savePPM: saves the currently rendered content of the window to a .ppm image file
 - saveBMP: saves the currently rendered content of the window to a .bmp image file
 - clearPixels: clears all pixel colours (from the whole window)
-- pollForInputEvents: Checks to see if there are any events waiting to be processed (returns true if there are !)
+- pollForInputEvents: checks to see if there are any events waiting to be processed (returns true if there are !)

+Examples of how to call the methods of the DrawingWindow class are included in the template project introduced later in this workbook.